ST10256074/BCA2-POE/README.md

 ## User Interaction Chain

-1. User is prompted with a list of commands the receipe application can do
+1. User is prompted with a list of commands the Recipe application can do
-2. User can choose between (New Receipe, View Receipe, Modify Receipe, Exit Application)
+2. User can choose between (New Recipe, View Recipe, Modify Recipe, Exit Application)
-3. User creates new Receipe creates a new Receipe that is held in memory
+3. User creates new Recipe creates a new Recipe that is held in memory
-4. User can scale the Receipe using "Modify Receipe" method.
+4. User can scale the Recipe using "Modify Recipe" method.
-5. User can view updated receipe using "View Receipe"
+5. User can view updated Recipe using "View Recipe"
-6. User can overwrite exsisting receipe by using "New Receipe"
+6. User can overwrite exsisting Recipe by using "New Recipe"
 7. User can exit application using "Exit Application"

 ## Classes: